vpenso/vm-tools/README.md

 Configure a virtual machine instance with a Configuration Management System:

 * [Chef](docs/chef.md) - Configure a VM instance with `chef-inctance` from Chef Software, Inc.
-* [SaltStack](docs/saltstack.md) - Build a test cluster with a SaltStack master and a couple of minions.

 # License